samuellando/PyWise.todo/README.md

 ## Latest Update
 1. Fixed a few spelling mistakes
-2. fixed exit comand
+2. Fixed exit comand
-3. fixed some spelling mistakes

 ## Known Bugs
-1. the export comand does not work
+1. The export comand does not work